Student Media Grant Program (SMGP)

 - Traveling to a country where there is a U.S. Department of State travel warning in place will not be approved.
-If you live in a country under a State Department travel warning, we will need to seek external approval.
-Please see the note (in red) above regarding submitting 2 proposals due to concerns over your proposal getting approved.
-If you have any questions about your proposed travel, please do not hesitate to contact the Grant Manager (email@example.com).
+If you live in a country under a State Department travel warning, and wish to conduct your work in that country, please inform us in your proposal.

 - Grantees are not required to travel as part of the grant.
 If you wish to photograph a conflict-related issue in your home country, you are welcome to do so.